moves-rwth/dynasty/README.md

 =================================================
 [![Build Status](https://travis-ci.org/moves-rwth/dynasty.svg?branch=master)](https://travis-ci.org/moves-rwth/dynasty)

-This project contains prototypical implementations of synthesis in probabilistic program sketches.
+Dynasty contains algorithms for synthesis in probabilistic program sketches.

-It contains algorithms based on:
+Some of the algorithms have been published:
 - [1] Milan Ceska, Christian Hensel, Sebastian Junges, Joost-Pieter Katoen: Counterexample-Driven Synthesis for Probabilistic Program Sketches, FM 2019
 - [2] Milan Ceska, Nils Jansen, Sebastian Junges, Joost-Pieter Katoen: Shepherding Hordes of Markov chains, TACAS 2019

-The code has been developed by Sebastian Junges.
+An overview is given in:
+- [3] 	Milan Ceska, Christian Dehnert, Nils Jansen, Sebastian Junges, Joost-Pieter Katoen: Model Repair Revamped: On the Automated Synthesis of Markov Chains

-More information can be found in his PhD thesis.
+And many more details can be found in:
+- [4] Sebastian Junges: Parameter Synthesis in Markov Models, PhD Thesis, RWTH Aachen University, 2020

+## Overview
+We first give some installation guideline, and then go into some usage examples.
+A [getting started guide](TODO) that walks users through some options is provided seperately.

 ## Installation